-As May 2020 approached, my masters degree finished in an instant, as though somebody bewitched the time to go double speed.
-Due to Covid 19, although the semester continues online, life at Juilliard has been cut short and ended on the 20th of March, just after spring break.
-I cannot help feeling more miserable than ever having to suddenly forced to go back home to Sydney and not knowing when will I see my friends again, some of them I had only became close with in a matter of months or even weeks prior or to!
+As May 2020 approached, my Masters degree finished in an instant, as though somebody bewitched the time to go double speed.
+Due to Covid-19 the semester continues in online learning, means that life at Juilliard has been cut short and ended on the 20th of March, just after spring break.
+I cannot help feeling more miserable than ever having to suddenly forced to go back home to Sydney and not knowing when will I ever see my friends again.
+Some I had only became close with in a matter of months or even weeks prior or to!
 Nevertheless I would to share with you here, what it is really like studying at Juilliard.

 As a master student, there is undoubtedly substantial workload.
-In the performance aspect, they include, weekly lessons and studio classes, performance classes, extra participation in masterclass by visiting world-renowned professors such as Robert Levin and Stephen Hough.
-(In this case for pianists) On top of performance, there are compulsory academic classes masters student must take, at least 4 credits of history and theory subjects for the degree, and chamber music of course.
+In terms of performance, they include weekly lessons, studio classes, performance classes, extra participation in masterclass by visiting world-renowned professors such as Robert Levin and Stephen Hough.
+(In this case for pianists) In terms of academic classes, there are compulsory classes masters students must take, at least 4 credits of history and theory subjects for the degree, and chamber music of course.
 My teacher was Dr. Matti Raekallio.
 He was extremely good natured, humourous and extremely intelligent.
-He was big yet possessed a delicate ear that could discern footsteps of an ant, particularly when playing for him in the lesson.
+He was a big guy yet possessed a delicate ear that could discern footsteps of an ant, particularly when playing for him in the lesson.
 He was also unusually hardworking, teaching six days a week from 8am - 8pm with only one lunch break, had 35 students.
 He knew pretty much all the piano repertoire back to front and was always encouraging and optimistic no matter how well the student was progressing.
-He rarely says 'No that's not a good idea' but usually replaced it with phrases like 'ah that's a very good idea, have you tried even...' or 'This will become very good'.
+He was never dismissive on students‘ less well-thought opinions but usually replaced it with phrases like 'ah that's a very good idea, have you tried even...' or 'This will become very good'.

-There are of course other opportunities for performance outside of our own studio.
-Dr. Sachs is founder and organiser of the FOCUS festival, music festival held yearly at Juilliard school to showcase modern music written by composers all way the world.
+There are other opportunities for performance outside of our own studio.
+Dr. Sachs is founder and organiser of the FOCUS festival, held yearly at Juilliard school to showcase modern music written by composers all over the world.
 This year's topic was Pioneering Women Composers of Post War period.
 Thanks to him, as he was impressed by playing of Schoenberg's 6 Little pieces Op.
-19, he asked me to learn and give the US premiere of Grete von Zieritz's Sonata at the FOCUS festival 2020, which you can listen to on my media page.
-Another program for pianists was called 'Piano Scope', founded by Dr. Aaron Wunsch, who was very young and one of the busiest teachers.
-He taught keyboard skills and sightreading, Evening division classes, several history courses and of course 'Piano Scope'.
-He brings out an particular topic for each semesters and will classes on that topic of music, its history, its trends, its style, and its interpretation.
-There will be performance and masterclass opportunities at end of that.
-I joined in the 1st semester and learnt about 'Angels and Demons' and he began discussing works of spiritual qualities to them, works primarily by Bach, Liszt, Scriabin, Debussy and Messiaen.
+19, he asked me to learn and give the US premiere of Grete von Zieritz's Sonata at the FOCUS festival 2020, which you can listen to on my soundcloud page.
+Another program for pianists was called 'Piano Scope', founded by Dr. Aaron Wunsch, who was one of the youngest and busiest teachers.
+He taught keyboard skills and sightreading, evening division classes, several history courses and of course 'Piano Scope'.
+Piano Scope focuses on an particular topic for each semester and explores the music of this style, its history, its trends, its aesthetic and its traditions of interpretation.
+There will be performance and masterclass opportunities at the end of the course where students are able to perform.
+I took the course in my 1st semester and learnt about 'Angels and Demons', we began discussing works of spiritual qualities that included composers like Bach, Liszt, Scriabin, Debussy and Messiaen.